litvinova08/employee-creator/README.md

 - React Hook Form to validate and submit forms and use Controlled components like `Controller` for dates
 - React Router for navigation and routing
 - React Date Picker to allow date input

+## Data Validation
+ - The firstName, lastName, email, mobileNumber and address cannot be blank.
+ - Max length of a mobile phone is 10 characters.
+A mobile number mustbe an Australian number.

 ## Known issues
 Since this is work in progress there are many growth zones and areas that need improvement.
 For example: